 Fig. 3.
-Dedicated Short-Range Communication [65].
+DSRC [65].

-14 | Vehicle-to-Infrastructure Communication Systems in Internet of Things-Enabled Smart Vehicles
+14 | V2I Communication Systems in IoT-Enabled Smart Vehicles

 V2I communication is a key component of the IoT-enabled smart vehicles.
 These systems enable vehicles to exchange information with infrastructure in real time.
 This information can include traffic conditions, road hazards, and other relevant data that can help drivers make informed decisions while on the road [66].
 V2I communication systems can help reduce traffic congestion, improve road safety, and enhance overall transportation efficiency by connecting vehicles to infrastructure.
 V2I communication systems are a type of communication technology that allows vehicles to communicate with infrastructure such as traffic lights, road signs, and other vehicles.
 These systems use wireless technologies such as Wi-Fi, cellular networks, and DSRC to exchange real-time data between vehicles and infrastructure.
 The operation of V2I communication systems is based on the principles of wireless communication and data exchange [67].
-Vehicles equipped with V2I communication technology can send and receive data to and from infrastructure using wireless communication protocols.
+Vehicles equipped with V2I communication protocols.
 This data can include information about traffic conditions, road hazards, and other relevant information that can help improve driving safety and efficiency.
 The main functions of V2I communication systems in IoT-enabled smart vehicles include: